Ah, the dreaded memory slip.

 Type #1: Serial chaining

-It turns out that there are two types of memory that musicians rely on.
-Each has its pros and cons, so it helps to know which is which, so we don’t put all of our eggs in the wrong basket.
+It turns out that there are two types of memory that musicians rely on – and each has its own pros and cons.
+Which is helpful to know, to make sure we don’t put all of our memory eggs in the wrong basket.

 I had a job in grad school that required doing lots of filing of records alphabetically.
 You’d think I would have figured out the alphabet by then, but it was surprising how often I had to sing the ABC song to myself to figure out which letter came after which.
 And even more surprising was how often I had to start at A. In fact, I still seem incapable of starting anywhere other than A or Q. Bizarre.